 Seasons: High = May - August; Low = November - February

 Begin your holiday the right way when you fly to Cyprus from Birmingham Airport.
 With shops, restaurants and a whole host of other amenities, your holiday truly begins when you enter the departures hall.

 Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
 Taxis can drop you right outside the terminal and, if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail Link from the station that takes you to the terminal in just two minutes.

 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Before you fly, you could relax in our Aspire airport lounge, which boast comfy seating, complimentary food & drinks, and WiFi.